TL;DR

 Most SSA job postings specify:

-• Your name and the position title in the header
+- Your name and Job Control (JC) number in the header (typically upper right)

 Always re-read the "Special Requirements" section of the CalCareers posting — some agencies deviate from these defaults.